 - Anyone wishing to use ad networks like AdSense or Infolinks

-WordPress.org : Self-hosted platform
+WordPress.org aka Self-hosted platform

-WordPress.org is a complete solution for people who are looking to start a blog for the purpose of making money, for promoting a small business, or for any other use such as creating an e-commerce site.
+WordPress.org is a complete solution for people who are looking to start a blog for the purpose of making money, for promoting small business, or for any other use such as creating an e-commerce site.